 As a result, there is a rapidly growing interest in 4G TDD among traditionally FDD network operators.
 Of the eight spectrum bands defined by 3GPP (Release 12)^[1] above 2100 MHz (Bands 7, 22, 30, 38, 40, 41, 42 and 43), only three of them are FDD, and of those, only one (2600 MHz, Band 7) has any sort of ecosystem.
-In contrast, TDD bands 38, 40, 41, 42 and 43 have an active and growing ecosystem.
+Bands 22 and 30 do not appear to have any operator or vendor support globally and are, in effect, the FDD versions of Bands 42 and 40 respectively.
+Band 30 is only 10 MHz paired.
+In contrast, TDD bands 38, 40, 41, 42 and 43 have an active and growing ecosystem and spectrum allocations ranging from 50 to 200 MHz.
 Hence there is a clear drive to spectrum above 2100 MHz and more likely than not these systems will be TDD based.

-According to the Global mobile Suppliers Association (GSA) "Evolution to LTE" report (28 July 2014), 318 LTE networks are commercially launched in 111 countries and 88% of them are FDD networks.
+According to the Global mobile Suppliers Association (GSA) "Evolution to LTE" report (21 July 2015), 422 LTE networks are commercially launched in 143 countries and 86% of them are FDD networks.
 Both FDD and TDD have their own strengths and weaknesses.
 FDD is well suited for symmetric traffic such as voice calls, but the bandwidth available for downlink and uplink mobile data traffic is equal, hence for asymmetric data traffic, the utilised spectrum efficiency is less than in TDD systems.
 Therefore TDD is better suited for asymmetric "data consumption" type traffic such as email, file downloading, video, and internet browsing.

-Already 13 operators have launched 4G both in TDD and FDD modes including China Mobile Hong Kong, Sprint USA, Hutchison 3 Sweden, Aero2 Poland and Optus Australia.
-Devices were once a bottleneck for the operators trying to deploy converged TDD/FDD LTE networks, but today multiband multimode devices give operators the opportunity to seriously consider TDD/FDD convergence.
+Already 18 operators have launched 4G both in TDD and FDD modes including China Mobile Hong Kong, Sprint USA, Telus and Bell Mobility in Canada, Softbank Mobile Japan, Megafon and MTS Russia, Hutchison 3 Sweden, Aero2 Poland, and Optus Australia.
+Devices were once a bottleneck for the operators trying to deploy converged TDD/FDD LTE networks, but today a growing number of multiband multimode devices give operators the opportunity to implement TDD/FDD convergence.